 Thanks to a state grant in 2019, last summer began a major overhaul and restoration of the waterways running through RVR's property!
-Watch the work on our live feed below as it continues this spring.

 For the past 10 years, RVR had been seeking a grant to help restore the streams and rivers that go through campus to address longstanding and progressing issues with erosion and flooding.
 We are excited to share that the project was approved and continues to move forward in partnership with the state of Maryland.

 What are the benefits?

 - Stop Erosion— Recent storm surges have degraded riverbanks significantly.

 - Preserve Wildlife— Did you know this creek is a critical part of the region's Trout ecosystem?

 - Enhance the Beauty of RVR— Guests and campers will enjoy a beautifully renewed landscape for years to come.